-Named in honour of Tiernan MacBride in recognition of his contribution to the Irish film industry, the Library holds one of the largest collections of film related publications in Ireland.
-The collection includes a wide range of books, journals, and reports covering both international and Irish cinema.
+Named in honour of Tiernan MacBride in recognition of his contribution to the Irish film industry, the library holds one of the largest collections of film related publications in Ireland.

 The Library holds over 3,500 books, covering all aspects of film history, criticism, theory and production.
 The collection includes books on film genre and theory, gender studies, film production and scriptwriting, international filmmakers and actors, the history of early and silent cinema, and national cinemas.
 The library has a large selection of books relating to Irish cinema and television, and aims to purchase all new publications on Irish film written in the English language.

 The library’s collections are reference only, however photocopying facilities are available.
 Researchers, students, teachers, filmmakers and members of the public are all welcome to use the library.
 Please contact email@example.com for further information.